 It involves all key parties

-Human capital planning isn’t just for HR professionals.
+Human capital plans aren’t just for human resource professionals.
 Smart companies involve project managers and other staff members as well, incorporating their unique knowledge into the process.
-Read more about tools that facilitate collaboration in construction here.
+Read more about tools that facilitate collaboration in construction.

-Strategic human capital planning in construction requires considerable effort and is an investment on its own.
+Strategic human capital management in construction requires considerable effort and is an investment on its own.
 However, done correctly, it can produce tremendous results and company growth.

-We hope this article has been helpful in showing you how construction management professionals think about human capital.
+We hope this article has been helpful in showing you how construction management professionals think about human capital strategies.
 For more resource management-related tips, visit our blog.